The Principal Dev – Masterclass for Tech Leads

 The source code for this demo is available in the examples/cu_rp_balancebot directory.

-1. Task interface and Lifecycle: These are stable traits you can use to implement new algorithms, sensors, and actuators.
+1. Task interface and Lifecycle: Traits you can use to implement new algorithms, sensors, and actuators.

-3. Log reader: You can reread the logs generated by Copper from your robot, sim or resim.
+3. Log reader: You can export the logs generated by Copper to any format supported by Rust Serde.

 4. Structured log reader: Debug logs are indexed and string interned at compile time for maximum efficiency.

 5. Components: We have a growing number of drivers, algorithms and standard interfaces.
-If you have implemented a new component, ping us and we will add it to the list!
+If you have implemented a new component, ping us and we will add it to the list below!

 6. log replay / resim: You can deterministically replay/resim a log.
-If all you tasks are deterministic, you will get the exact same result as a real log on the robot or from the sim.
+You will get the exact same result as a real log on the robot or from the sim.

 7. Simulation: We have a simple simulation environment to test your robot.
 Test your robot before the hardware is built and try out your robot the first time without risking a real crash.